 Do Mhargadh Déanta: Matchmaking, it surprises people to hear, was the common model of marriage in many Kerry communities up to the middle of the last century.
 This unique film captures the experiences of six couples in the Dingle area whose marriages were arranged - and successful.

-due for publication by Futa Fata 2014.
+Published by Futa Fata and in the shops.
+It has been described as "a jewel" and "a breath of fresh air, actually".
 A bilingual book, bringing the wisdom of Irish folklore to a new, broad audience.
 Look out for the launch - coming soon!

-In preparation, a book like Bibeanna: Memories from a Corner of Ireland.
+Still in preparation, a book like Bibeanna: Memories from a Corner of Ireland.
 Two Birthdays tells the stories of women who left Ireland for the United States in the middle of the last century.
 Leaving Ireland with minimal education, poor or no English language skills, and no familiarity with urban life, these women have managed enormous changes with composure and dignity.
 They made a success of a new life, and while remaining fundamentally Irish, they are fiercely proud citizens of the United States.
 Their experience both breflects and differs somewhat from that of emigrants from many countries.
+And I apologise to my wonderful women for the inordinate length of time their book is taking!
+Next on the agenda, I promise.

 Pietas: Poems by Bríd Ní Mhóráin, launched at An Díseart, 2010 Bríd Ní Mhóráin